DefangLabs/defang-docs/docs/concepts/pulumi.md

 [Pulumi](https://www.pulumi.com) is a modern infrastructure-as-code toolkit that allows developers to use a programming language like Typescript to provision and manage cloud resources.

-Defang providers a Pulumi [_Provider_](https://www.pulumi.com/docs/iac/concepts/resources/providers/) written in Typescript which can be used to deploy Defang services alongside other pulumi-managed infrastructure.
+Defang provides a Pulumi [_Provider_](https://www.pulumi.com/docs/iac/concepts/resources/providers/) written in Typescript which can be used to deploy Defang services alongside other Pulumi-managed infrastructure.

 ## Install the Defang Pulumi Provider